-For the first time, in 2018 we are offering camping tickets for Into the Trees.
 A weekend camping ticket allows you entry to the stunning grounds of Pippingford Park, in the heart of the Ashdown Forest, an Area of Outstanding Natural Beauty, for two nights of wild family camping.

-The focus though, is not on entertainment, but on getting some quality family camping time, in a stunning natural location, so pack some blankets and enjoy connecting with nature and the thrill of sleeping under the stars!…
+The focus though is not on entertainment, but on getting some quality family camping time, in a stunning natural location, so pack some blankets and enjoy connecting with nature and the thrill of sleeping under the stars!…

-Into the Trees is the perfect first camping trip and an altogether different festival experience, but planning can be a bit overwhelming.
+Into the Trees is the perfect first camping trip and an altogether different event experience, but planning can be a bit overwhelming.
 This beginner’s guide should give you a good idea of what to bring and what to expect when you get here.

 Before You Leave

-Before you leave home, in fact right now, there are a few things you can do which will help your festival experience be more fun.
+Before you leave home, in fact right now, there are a few things you can do which will help your experience be more fun.

 Another thing you might want to consider before you leave home is accommodation.
 The best way to experience Into the Trees is under canvas – there’s really nothing better.
 We keep the campsites quite dark, so with clear skies you’ll get a spectacular starry display thrown in for free!
-If you bring your own tent and pitch in our family camping area then there is nothing extra to pay once you have your weekend festival ticket.
+If you bring your own tent and pitch in our family camping area then there is nothing extra to pay once you have your weekend ticket.